gobuffalo/docs/templates/docs/db/models.md

 ALTER TABLE sodas ADD CONSTRAINT sodas_pkey PRIMARY KEY (id);
 ```

-We'll start by creating a new file in the `models` directory, called `soda.go` (the convention used here is to take the singular for of the word).
+We'll start by creating a new file in the `models` directory, called `soda.go` (the convention used here is to take the singular form of the word).
 In this file, we'll create the structure for the `sodas` table (the structure is singular too, since it will contain a single line of the table):

 ```go
 package models